OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

 Because these components are separately developed for Openshift purposes, its' architecture differes in details from standard Kubernetes clusters.
 From Openshift version 4.x all these components are based on operators.
 Openshift brings also a lot of features during installation where some of them requires CNI plugin installed from the begining of a cluster.
-While Tungsten Fabric may act as CNI plugin for various orchestration platforms, it is challenging to integrate TF with Openshift platform where CNI plugin is such a vital elements of a whole platform.
+While OpenSDN may act as CNI plugin for various orchestration platforms, it is challenging to integrate OpenSDN with Openshift platform where CNI plugin is such a vital elements of a whole platform.

 Other distinctive problem of Openshift platform is usage of CoreOS nodes.
 CoreOS is an operating system designed for orchestrated infrastructures which run containerized workloads.